ResetXPDR/MSFS_AutoFPS/README.md

         - FPS cap breaches trigger an immediate reduction of the headroom amount, proportional to the magnitude of the FPS breach in non-seek occurrences.
         - Avoid quickly panning external views, especially during initial scenery loading, to prevent temporary FPS drops and unnecessary TLOD reductions.
         - If FPS temporarily drops below the target during takeoff and TLOD decreases, it will progressively restore once conditions improve after passing Alt TLOD Top.
-        - The calculated TLOD Base + will be applied as an offset that increases the entire TLOD altitude schedule by that amount.
+        - The calculated TLOD Base Extra will be applied as an offset that increases the entire TLOD altitude schedule by that amount.
         - TLOD Top + cannot be enabled simultaneously due to conflicting controls.
 The most recent selection will activate, disabling the other, with a dialog box notification.
-        - If VRAM+ is active and VRAM limiting applies, TLOD Base + will be frozen or fully reset if the limitation is severe enough.
+        - If VRAM+ is active and VRAM limiting applies, TLOD Base Extra will be frozen or fully reset if the limitation is severe enough.
         - Config file settings can be changed for headroom amount, re-seek enabled, re-seek interval (seconds), and TLOD Base multiplier limits for IFR and VFR.
       - TLOD Top + - additional TLOD Top in high elevation areas.
-        - Operates the same as TLOD Max + except that it cannot be enabled with TLOD Base + due to conflicting control over TLOD Top.
+        - Operates the same as TLOD Max + except that it cannot be enabled with TLOD Base Extra due to conflicting control over TLOD Top.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
       - TLOD Top - reduced TLOD Top at night.
 Operates the same as TLOD Max -.
     - FPS Cap - a specific configuration of Auto TLOD optimised for when a system FPS cap is in use.
-      - TLOD Base + and TLOD Top + are automatically enabled and disabled respectively, and their associated checkboxes are removed from the UI.
+      - TLOD Base Extra and TLOD Top + are automatically enabled and disabled respectively, and their associated checkboxes are removed from the UI.
-      - A TLOD Base - checkbox is provided in Expert mode which excludes TLOD Base + occurring below Alt TLOD Top when checked.
+      - A TLOD Base Extra checkbox is provided in Expert mode which excludes TLOD Base Extra occurring below Alt TLOD Top when unchecked.
       - The following guidelines should be observed to get the best result from this mode:
         - Set TLOD Base and TLOD Top values within your FPS cap for worst-case performance during your flight type profile.
-TLOD Base + may increase with better performance but won't drop below the set values.
+TLOD Base Extra may increase with better performance but won't drop below the set values.
-        - TLOD Base + is applied across the entire altitude schedule, potentially allowing a doubling of TLOD Top if performance conditions are favorable, so be particularly conservative when setting TLOD Top.
+        - TLOD Base Extra is applied across the entire altitude schedule, potentially allowing a doubling of TLOD Top if performance conditions are favorable, so be particularly conservative when setting TLOD Top.
-        - On the ground and stopped with TLOD Base - unchecked:
+        - On the ground and stopped with TLOD Base Extra checked:
            - The initial seek process may temporarily destabilize FPS while identifying performance limits, but it typically stabilizes within 60 seconds once the ideal TLOD is determined.
            - Post-seek, panning may cause stuttering due to how MSFS handles high TLOD scenery loading, irrespective of whether you or this app has set them that high.
-           - If stuttering persists, either uncheck TLOD Base - or use AutoTLOD with TLOD Base + disabled for the lowest possible TLOD on the ground.
+           - If stuttering persists, either uncheck TLOD Base - or use AutoTLOD for the lowest possible TLOD on the ground.
   - Line of Sight Correction ⌒:
     - Adjusts TLOD between Alt TLOD Base and Top such that the viewing distance grows quickly at lower altitudes but more slowly at higher altitudes.
     - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.